karthick965938/Arduino_LCD_I2C/README.md

 - [Wire](https://www.arduino.cc/en/reference/wire)(This is default one)
 - [LiquidCrystal_I2C](https://github.com/karthick965938/Arduino_LCD_I2C/tree/master/Arduino-LiquidCrystal-I2C-library/) (click this link to download)

+Run the I2C_address_finder.ino file after connecting I2C to arduino to get the address of I2C on the Serial Monitor because if the address is correct then connection cannot be established properly.
+Generally the address remains same(i.e. 0x27) but it totally depends upon the manufacture/batch.

 Once you have install above libraries.
 First you can check simple code which is i have added below :) (copy and paste on your Arduino Compiler).
 If you have ran compiler successfully you can upload your code on Arduino Board.
 ```
 #include <Wire.h>